 It can be done with any lens and any camera, and shooting this way often yields pleasing results.
 Spend some time on a little post-processing and you may be pleasantly surprised to find you’ve transformed an ordinary vision into an artistic interpretation fit for framing.

-The scene above shows our Exploded View in a completely different light, both figuratively and literally.
+The gallery also shows our Exploded View in a completely different light, both figuratively and literally.
 With selective focus in droves, a beautiful light leak pouring in from the right, and a soft glow that’s been emphasized with post-processing, this shot is a more artistic vision of our necessarily sterile autopsy.

-In the above shot we’ve brought the lens in closer for a more densely packed image.
+In some of the shots we’ve brought the lens in closer for a more densely packed image.
 Here the Canon and AF35M logos are featured prominently, hopefully creating an image that fans of this machine will appreciate.
 The white balance was shifted in post-processing which helps to imbue the frame with a beautifully diffusive warmth.
 The out-of-focus areas benefit especially.

 Manipulating the lens further we’re able to create a kind of peephole effect, focusing closely on the AF35M typeface.
 This shot borders on macro, and we love the organic feel it gives the otherwise rigid plastic.
 The foreground bokeh helps to add some depth and visual interest, while the small diameter of the lens group creates a natural vignetting that draw attention to the center of the frame.